Virtual law firm internships will become a new normal?

 This will surely go a long way in bridging the training gap that currently exists because of the disparity in opportunities available to legal interns because of their locations.

 In this regard, by tapping into virtual law, Primus Grace LP has helped to break the glass ceiling concerning the future of law practice in Nigeria and for Africa as a whole.
+Primus Grace LP is one of the law firms offering online internships; virtual internships for law students in Nigeria and beyond.
 Other law firms can take a leaf out of this.
 I actually expect nothing less at this point.

 To access Primus Grace LP’s professional legal services and find out more about the firm, click here.

 To learn more about legal marketing, click here.